 When I discovered there were different ways of making the perfect bath for varying moods, aches, pains, even down to how dry my skin was feeling, I decided it was time for some serious product upgrades.
 I’ve listed my top 3 types of baths below, including all the products you need to create the ultimate experience.

-Bright & Uplifting Bath
+For a Bright & Uplifting Bath:

 There’s nothing better than taking some extra time for myself in the morning to have an energizing bath.
 After I clean out the tub and bathroom, I grab a cute mug, make a hot and frothy caffeinated beverage, light a citrus candle, and put on one of my favorite motivating podcasts.
 Then, I put on a brightening sheet mask and start the tub.
 Once the water is the perfect temperature, scoop out a cup of these bath salts and squeeze in some fresh and clean smelling bubble bath into the stream of water, and hop in.
 I love knowing that while I’m sipping my coffee, I’m also detoxifying and softening my skin while taking in new wisdom from my podcast that will motivate me to tackle the day.
 Extra tip: add a few drops of lemongrass, citrus, and/or grapefruit essential oils to the bath water or in a diffuser you place nearby- these particular essential oils are energizing, uplifting, and smell amazing when combined with the goop bath salts.

-Calm & Relaxing Bath
+For a Calm & Relaxing Bath:

 There are few experiences that compare to a relaxing bath after a long, stressful day.
 Before starting this bath, I love to pour a glass of red wine, turn off my phone, and grab my computer to play a relaxing playlist or my current Netflix obsession.
 We have all types of playlists on our Spotify channel, but the Chill Out and Sleepy Time playlists are my favorites for winding down.
 Before you hop in the bath, scoop out a cup of these bath salts and add your favorite bubble bath into the water.
 If your skin needs an extra hydration boost, be sure to add this coconut milk into your running water too.
 Since coconut is one of the best ingredients to moisturize and soften skin, I almost always add it to my bath.
 Its anti-microbial, anti-inflammatory, anti-parasitic and anti-fungal properties is just an added cherry on top.
 Next, put on a purifying or hydrating sheet mask, surround the tub with lit candles, and dim down the lights to create the perfect spa-like ambiance.
 You can find our favorite candles that radiate relaxing smells here and here.
 If you’d like to add extra essential oils to your bath salts or to place in your diffuser – lavender, rose, vetiver, chamomile, or sandalwood oils will help calm and ease your mind after a long day.

-Healing & Soothing Bath
+For a Healing & Soothing Bath:

 If you’re feeling under the weather or have super sore muscles after a hard workout, this is the bath for you.
 Blend up one of our favorite detox drinks or make a hot herbal tea to sip on while you’re in the tub.
 Turn off the lights, light some relaxing candles, and turn the water on as hot as you can stand it.
 Add a couple scoops of epsom salts, which are wonderful at easing muscle soreness and relieving tension.
 The magnesium sulfate in epsom salts quickly soaks through the skin and into the swollen, aching joints to help alleviate pain and inflammation.
 If you’re battling headaches or cold/flu symptoms, add freshly grated or ground ginger to your tea or bath water.
 The ginger causes toxins and cold & flu aches to be released through sweat, and it clears up chest and nasal congestion.
 Note: ginger can cause sensitive skin to react, so test it on your skin first before adding it directly into the bath.
 I love adding these bath salts for detoxifying elements, and these for sore muscles.
 This sheet mask will add an extra touch of antioxidants and leave your skin feeling revitalized.
 If you’d rather do a clay or mud mask, we’ve linked our favorites here and here.